 Boudhanath is the largest stupa in Kathmandu Valley.
 The special feature includes the main stupa with a whitewashed dome and gilded tower painted with the Buddha's all-seeing eyes.
 Around the main stupa, over 50 Tibetan convents have been constructed.

-The stupa lies on the ancient trade route from Tibet, which enters the Kathmandu Valley and is founded by the Nepalese Lichhavi king.
-It is located in the Kathmandu district lying on the eastern outskirts and takes about 25 minutes to reach Thamel in a taxi.
+The Nepalese Lichhavi king founded the stupa, which is located on the ancient trade route from Tibet that enters the Kathmandu Valley.
+It is located in the Kathmandu district, lying on the eastern outskirts, and takes about 25 minutes to reach Thamel in a taxi.
 The entry fee to Boudhanath is NPR 400 (~USD 3.4).

 Pashupatinath is dedicated to Lord Shiva and is the largest temple complex in Nepal.
 Temples dedicated to several other Hindu and Buddhist deities surround the site.
 The main feature of Pashupatinath is the sacred Linga of Lord Shiva (Shiva idol) placed in a pagoda structure.